 The soup of Udon noodles consists of the classic ingredients of Japanese cuisine, namely Dashi, Shoyu, and Mirin.
 Compared to other types of Japanese noodles, Udon is quite light.
 People often add boiled eggs, Tempura, and Karaage.

 Udon also has a lot of variations, namely Kitsune Udon, Kake Udon, Chikara Udon, and Zaru Udon.
 The flavors and toppings vary from region to region.
 Udon is probably the cheapest type of Japanese noodle.
-It is also a component of the street food department of Japanese cuisine.
-It is a must-try dish when you come to Japan.
+It is also an iconic street food of Japanese cuisine.
+So if you have a chance to visit this country, you should not miss Udon.

 This is my all-time favorite Udon noodle recipe.

 How amazing it is to enjoy noodles without worrying about gaining weight!
-If you love that experience, I suggest that you try Shirataki.
+Therefore, if you are on a diet, I suggest you try Shirataki.
 People also refer to it as “Ito-Konnyaku”.

 It is very low in calories and carbohydrates, thanks to konjac yam.
 More importantly, it is rich in fiber.